department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/metrics-performance-monitoring/Triaging-Veteran-feedback-guidance.md

 - 8/5 - 8/12: Marci McGuire

 #### Default traffic control response
-All messages will receive the default response: "_Thank you for submitting feedback on My HealtheVet on VA.gov.
-This message will be reviewed by our delivery teams for action.
-Please note that a member of our delivery team may follow up with you to gather more information.
-Thank you, The My HealtheVet on VA.gov Team_"
+All messages will receive the default response:

+"_Thank you for submitting feedback on My HealtheVet on VA.gov.
+Your message will be reviewed by our delivery teams for action.
+Please note a member of our delivery team may follow up with you to gather more information._

+_Sincerely,_

+_The My HealtheVet on VA.gov Team_"

 ### Delivery teams
 Delivery teams are responsible for receiving feedback from the traffic control officer and taking the necessary steps to resolove  in line with their broader feedback strategy.